How can I learn more about computers?

-- Memory capacity - All memory and storage has a total capacity, which is written using abbreviations such as KB, MB, GB, and TB.
+- Memory capacity - All memory and storage has a total capacity that is written using abbreviations such as KB, MB, GB, and TB.
 See the full overview of all computer capacities for a complete understanding of all values.

 - Input/Output - A computer works with a human by inputting data using an input device such as a keyboard, having the processor process that data, and then displaying the output on an output device such as a monitor.
 The printer is also another output device and is what allows you to get a hard copy of documents and pictures stored on the computer.

 - Expansion cards - An expansion card is a card that can be added to the computer to give it additional capabilities.
 A video card, modem, network card, and sound card are all examples of expansion cards.
 However, many computers may also have on-board devices, such as a sound card and network card that are built onto the motherboard.
 For a laptop computer, additional cards are added into the PC Card slot.

 - Software and Hardware - Software is instructions and code installed into the computer, like the Internet browser you're using to view this page.
 Hardware is a physical device you can touch, like the monitor you're using to display this page.
 See the differences between computer hardware and software for more information.

 - Programming - All software running on the computer has been created using a programming language by a computer programmer.

 - Operating system - Every computer must have an operating system in order to allow the software to communicate with the hardware.
 For example, most IBM compatible computers run the Microsoft Windows operating system and have the option to run alternative operating systems, such as a Linux variant.
 Apple computers only run MacOS.